ibm-cloud-docs/hp-virtual-servers/tutorial-secure-build-server.md

 First, copy the encrypted registration definition for the Secure Build image into a new file named `secure_build.asc`.
 The content of the encrypted registration definition is located [here](https://cloud.ibm.com/docs/hp-virtual-servers?topic=hp-virtual-servers-imagebuild#deploysecurebuild).

-Then use the following command line to provision a new instance of the Secure Build Server.
+Then, use the following command line to provision a new instance of the Secure Build Server.
 Insert the values for the environment variables `CLIENT_CRT` and `CLIENT_CA` taken from the output of the preceding command.
 ```
 # ibmcloud hpvs instance-create SBContainer lite-s dal13 --rd-path "secure_build.asc" -i 1.3.0 -e CLIENT_CRT=... -e CLIENT_CA=...
 ```

 `SBContainer` defines the name of the instance to be created, `lite-s` is the pricing plan, and `dal13` is the location - you can use a different one.
-Be sure to use the image tag `1.3.0` as this references the up-to-date version of the Secure Build Server.
+Be sure to use the image tag `1.3.0` because this tag references the up-to-date version of the Secure Build Server.
-For more information about available pricing plans and regions and datacenters see [here](https://cloud.ibm.com/docs/hpvs-cli-plugin?topic=hpvs-cli-plugin-hpvs_cli_plugin#create_instance).
+For more information about available pricing plans and regions and datacenters, see [here](https://cloud.ibm.com/docs/hpvs-cli-plugin?topic=hpvs-cli-plugin-hpvs_cli_plugin#create_instance).

 ### 8. Display your Secure Build Server instance.

-To view information about the Secure Build Server instance and other {{site.data.keyword.hpvs}} instances you have provisioned, use the following command line:
+To view information about the Secure Build Server instance and other {{site.data.keyword.hpvs}} instances that you have provisioned, use the following command line:
 ```
 # ibmcloud hpvs instances
 ```
 The command displays detailed information about the {{site.data.keyword.hpvs}} instances you have provisioned.

-The following snippet shows example output for a Secure Build Server instance that is currently being provisioned:
+The following snippet shows example output for a Secure Build Server instance that is being provisioned:
 ```
 Name                     SBContainer
 CRN                      crn:v1:bluemix:public:hpvs:dal13:xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx:xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx::